mattermost/mattermost-load-test/README.md

 ### Installation

+Download the binaries from the latest release https://github.com/mattermost/mattermost-load-test/releases.

+or

 Install with go get
 ```
 go get github.com/mattermost/mattermost-load-test/cmd/ltops
 ```

+or

-or clone the repository and build for yourself.
+Clone the repository and build for yourself.

 ```
 git clone https://github.com/mattermost/mattermost-load-test